nnellans/ado-pipelines-guide/README.md

     uses: # Any resources (repos or pools) required by this job that are not already referenced
       repositories: [ string ] # Repository references to Azure Git repositories
       pools: [ string ] # Pool names, typically when using a matrix strategy for the job
-    templateContext:  # Deployment related information passed from a pipeline when extending a template
+    templateContext:  # additional Deployment-related info you can pass into an extended template
     environment: deploymentEnvironment  # environment name to run the job against, and optionally a specific resource in the environment. example: environment-name.resource-name
     strategy: # execution strategy for this deployment.
 Options: runOnce, rolling, canary
       runOnce: